JunyiZhao720/Hex/README.md

    - If change all functions specifically for an object, then too many functions will be static
    - Too many contructors

-   - Original board use 1 and 2 to represent two different states, how to associate them with player colors
+   - Original state use 1 and 2 to represent two different states, how to associate them with player colors
+   - HexGui needs to be changed to associate with player as well
 Steps:
    - Re-design and refactor functions
    - Using Spark and create appropriate targets and clones